killergerbah/asbplayer/README.md

 ### Keyboard shortcuts

 Most keyboard shortcuts shared by the extension and the website are customizable from the [asbplayer website settings](https://killergerbah.github.io/asbplayer/?view=settings#keyboard-shortcuts).
+These shortcuts can be toggled on and off from the extension popup.
 Extension-only shortcuts and some shared shortcuts that require special access to Chrome extension features are customizable from `chrome://extension/shortcuts`.

 ## Common issues